STEVE INSKEEP, Host:

 INSKEEP: When you talk to experts, do they think this debt ceiling process is set up is set up in such a way to encourage good decision-making?

 VEDANTAM: Well, I think psychologists have two key insights to share with all of us about the debt ceiling debate.
 The first comes from Richard Thaler at the University of Chicago.

-Professor RICHARD THALER (Booth School of Business, University of Chicago): Congress would be better off dancing the hokey-pokey than debating the debt limit.
+RICHARD THALER: Congress would be better off dancing the hokey-pokey than debating the debt limit.